 Contact: Jill Mallery, jill.mallery@lasoregon.org.

-Habitat for Humanity Portland/Metro East homes will be affordable not only to the first homebuyer, but to buyers in the future through an Affordability Covenant.
+Habitat for Humanity Portland Region homes are affordable not only to the first homebuyer, but to buyers in the future through an Affordability Covenant.
 Habitat believes it is important for homebuyers to review the affordability documents with a neutral third party to answer questions about the documents.
 Habitat is looking for volunteer attorneys who will review the Affordability Covenant, Warranty Deed and Trust Deed with the homebuyers.
 Meetings will last approximately ninety minutes.
 Habitat will provide an interpreter when needed.
 Habitat will provide an overview of the documents and answer any questions for the attorneys before homebuyer meetings.

 Housing Notice Clinic*